Karelian Diamond Resources Plc - Holding in Company

 Holding in Company

-Karelian Diamond Resources plc (AIM: KDR) announces that it was today informed that Alan Osborne is now beneficially interested in 2,000,000 ordinary shares of €0.00025 in the Company ("Ordinary Shares"), equal to approximately 5.18 per cent of the issued share capital and voting rights of the Company.
+Karelian Diamond Resources plc (AIM: KDR) announces that it was today informed that Steve Coomber is now beneficially interested in 1,554,407 ordinary shares of €0.00025 in the Company ("Ordinary Shares"), equal to approximately 4.03 per cent of the issued share capital and voting rights of the Company.

 For further information please contact: